-1 are affected?
+- Which stakeholders are affected?
 Management Approach The Company's growth from 2 to 21 stores/centers in the year 2020 brought consequent economic and social development to spread across the country.
 The company's innovations in providing more distribution centers and company online order and delivery system, as well as partnership with FoodPanda and others , will keep on its competitive advantage to pricing and availability of supply to more people instead of the select.
 Employees, Community, Suppliers, Investors, Creditors, Government

 What are the Risk/s Identified?
-Which stakeholders are affected?
-Management Approach The current risks identified are market competition and the Covid-19 Measures which affect ease of logistics, supply and prices.
+Management Approach affected?
+The current risks identified are market competition and the Covid-19 Measures which affect ease of logistics, supply and prices.
 The Annual Report contains the discussion of the risks identified during the operations.
-Employees, Suppliers, Investors, Government The MM management will continue to use its advantage of nimble execution to fully respond to the current conditions of the market.
-It will continue its approach of fine- tuning plans in the implementation stage to fully mitigate any risks and challenges during the operations.
+The MM management will continue to use its advantage of nimble execution to fully respond to the current conditions of the market.
+It will continue its approach of fine-tuning plans in the implementation stage to fully mitigate any risks and challenges during the operations.
 The management will prioritize digital innovations for faster and complete distribution of goods, in response to the needs of the customers especially in the areas with limited movement programs.
-What are the Opportunity/ies Identified?
-Which stakeholders are affected?
-Management Approach The current pandemic only intensified and highlighted the need for the fast integration of the digital tools in the business operations.
+What are the Opportunity/ies Management Approach Identified? affected?
+The current pandemic only intensified and highlighted the need for the fast integration of the digital tools in the business operations.
 The significant opportunity of the pandemic experience is for the retails industry to provide a responsive essential goods service which is online, contactless, fast and complete.
-Investors, the Community and Government The move towards the wider use of technology and online digital presence of the operations will be a priority.
+Investors, the Community and The move towards the wider use of technology and online digital presence of the operations will be a priority.
 It is expected that the use of the digital presence will increase volume of sales, efficiency, safety and productivity.
-The management will pursue collaborative opportunities with the local government to serve and help
+The management will pursue collaborative opportunities with the local government to serve and help the specific needs of each community.